ibm-cloud-docs/track-spend-with-cloudability/overview.md

 1. Creates or uses an existing [resource group](/docs/account?topic=account-rgs&interface=ui) in the target {{site.data.keyword.cloud_notm}} account
 2. Creates the following services in the target resource group and location:
     - {{site.data.keyword.cos_full_notm}} Bucket in a newly created or existing {{site.data.keyword.cos_full_notm}} Instance
-    - {{site.data.keyword.keymanagementserviceshort}} encryption key is used for [encrypting the Object Storage bucket](/docs/cloud-object-storage?topic=cloud-object-storage-encryption) with your own key by using a newly created or existing {{site.data.keyword.keymanagementserviceshort}} instance
+    - {{site.data.keyword.keymanagementserviceshort}} encryption key is used for [encryption of the Object Storage bucket](/docs/cloud-object-storage?topic=cloud-object-storage-encryption) with your own key by using a newly created or existing {{site.data.keyword.keymanagementserviceshort}} instance
 3. [Enables daily billing report exports](/docs/account?topic=account-exporting-your-usage&interface=ui#enable-export-usage) to the newly created storage bucket
 4. Grants Cloudability access to read the billing reports from the {{site.data.keyword.cos_full_notm}} bucket
     - *If the account is an enterprise*: Grants Cloudability access to read the list of child accounts in the enterprise
-    - Cloudability access is controlled with a custom role so only the minimum access is given.
+    - An IAM Custom role is used so Cloudability is only granted the minimum required access.
 5. Adds the {{site.data.keyword.cloud_notm}} account or enterprise to {{site.data.keyword.IBM_notm}} Cloudability

 ## Getting started
 {: #getting-started}

-If you don't have access to an {{site.data.keyword.IBM_notm}} Cloudability account then you will need to [create one](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-accessing-cloudability).
+If you don't have access to an {{site.data.keyword.IBM_notm}} Cloudability account, then you need to [create one](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-accessing-cloudability).
 Once you have access to a Cloudability account, then [configure access to run the deployable architecture](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-planning), and [deploy the cloud resources](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-deploy-cloud).